The Football Domain Academy The Football Domain Academy

 Try this:

-• Connect with club coaches and offer complementary sessions.
+• Connect with local club coaches and offer complementary sessions.

 • Visit local schools to leave flyers or speak at training sessions.

-• Partner with sports facilities—they often refer private coaches to players who want extra training.
+• Partner with facilities—they often refer private coaches to players who want extra training.

 📍Pro Tip: Don’t just hand out business cards—show value first.
 Offer to run a short skills demo or warm-up session.